tuProlog/2p-kt/README.md

 logic programming framework written in Java.

 2P-Kt is a Kotlin-based and multi-platform reboot of 2P.
-It aims at becoming an open ecosystem for Symbolic Artificial Intelligence (AI).
+It consists of an open ecosystem for Symbolic Artificial Intelligence (AI).
 For this reason, 2P-Kt consists of a number of incrementally inter-dependent modules aimed at supporting symbolic manipulation and reasoning in an extensible and flexible way.